akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 ## Apply Changes

-To actually create our property, we need to instruct terraform to apply the changes outlined in the plan.
+To actually create our property, we need to instruct Terraform to apply the changes outlined in the plan.
 To do this, in the terminal, run the command:

 ```bash
 $ terraform apply